vivekd16/agentic/docs/tools/index.md

 Agentic tries to provide some framework support to cover the most common cases:

     - For config, take parameters to the `__init__` function for your tool class
-    - Configure secrets in the environment, but use `run_context` to access them
+    - Configure secrets in the environment, but use `thread_context` to access them
     - Described required secrets by implementing the `required_secrets` method

 Here is an example from the TavilyTool (for web search):